Gear - Meat - Antlers

 6. Shipping Box's & quality box tape - To ship select gear home.

-7. Inexpensive cooler - use to transport cape, for the flight home.
-Be sure to use plastic bag to contain oder and bloody water. be sure to securely close the bag with opening oriented to the top of the cooler.
+7. Inexpensive cooler - use to transport cape for the flight home.
+Be sure to use a plastic bag to contain odor and bloody water.
+Be sure to securely close the bag with opening oriented to the top of the cooler.

 Your Rack(s) "Antlers"